Frequently asked questions

 Why were the regulations established?

-The regulations were established to provide standards and safeguards to protect the wellbeing of people living in community residential programs, licensed, funded, or operated by the Departments of Mental Health, Children and Families, and/or Developmental Services, who need assistance with administration of their medications.
+The regulations were established to provide standards and safeguards to protect the wellbeing of people living in community residential programs, licensed, funded, or operated by the Departments of Mental Health, Children and Families, Developmental Services, and/or the Massachusetts Rehabilitation Commission who need assistance with administration of their medications.
 The regulations established MAP as a direct authorization model.
 Instructions and directions are specific to the individual and are issued by the prescribing Health Care Provider (HCP).
 The regulations include, among other safeguards, a required training and certification program for staff who administer or assist in the administration of medications.

 What is the goal of MAP?